PXLRoboticsLab/FatigueSurveyor/README.md

 # FatigueSurveyor

-This repositoy contains a simple docker container and python application for collecting labeled training data.
+This repository contains a simple docker container and python application for collecting labeled training data.